-They are cheaper to buy and use less electricity than a air conditioning unit.
+They are cheaper to buy and use less electricity than an air conditioning unit.

 Since they are simple machines they are also much easier to work on which many DIY type people take advantage of.

-As stated above the number one disadvantage of a evaporative cooler is they don’t work in high humidity.
+As stated above the number one disadvantage of an evaporative cooler is they don’t work in high humidity.

-Air conditioners have the advantage of working in any climate, hot and dry, to hot and humid.
+Air conditioners have the advantage of working in any climate, hot, dry, and humid.

 Their main disadvantage is cost.
-They are much more costly to buy and install and also costlier in electricity.
+They are much more costly to buy and install and also costlier to run.